APPLICATION OPENS EARLY MAY

 Please review all information below before submitting a proposal.

-Proposals may be considered for the IBMA Business Conference OR for the Wide Open Bluegrass festival (Convention Center educational and workshop sessions, not stage performances).
+Proposals may be considered for the IBMA Business Conference OR for IBMA Bluegrass Live!
+(Convention Center educational and workshop sessions, not stage performances).
 Proposals can be submitted by bluegrass and general music industry professionals.

 Festival proposals are typically fan-oriented and engage audiences in bluegrass history, culture, playing techniques, demonstrations, etc. Festival sessions will be 60-75 minutes (the Education Committee and/or IBMA staff will consult with you on times if selected).